Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 Licences, permits and regulations that apply to starting a senior care facility include:

-Retirement home registration
+Retirement home licensing

 Contact the Retirement Homes Regulatory Authority: